Aerobic Threshold

 • the default clearly does not represent your real endurance physiology

-• heart-rate interpretation in the planner feels obviously out of step with reality
+• heart-rate interpretation in the planner is clearly out of step with your real effort

-If you do not have strong evidence, it is usually safer to begin with the default and only override later if needed.
+If you do not have strong evidence, begin with the default and override later only if needed.

 For most users: